Philippines, floods and landslides caused by deforestation

 Several experts expressed the view that the scale of the disaster is caused mainly by heavy deforestation that has plagued the Philippines for decades.
 Tropical forests in most of the area affected by landslides and floods, have been cleared to grow pineapples.

-That's what sustains one of the many priests who work in the area for years and are currently engaged in rescue operations.
-"If the tropical forests of the region had remained intact, even 12 hours of continuous rain would not have caused such a disaster.
-The cover, which create the tropical forests do not let the rain from falling directly on the ground and trees absorb the water. "
+Here is what sustains one of the many priests who work in the area for years and are currently engaged in rescue operations.
+"If the tropical forests of the region had remained intact, even 12 hours of continuous rain did not cause a similar disaster.
+The coverage that create tropical forests do not let the rain fall directly on the ground and trees absorb the water. "

 Short URL: http://www.notiziediscienze.com/?p=1302